lakshyasakhuja/climate-change-natural-disasters-analysis/README.md

-# climate-change-natural-disasters-analysis
-Research project analysing the impact of climate change on the frequency and intensity of natural disasters.

 # The Influence of Climate Change on the Frequency and Severity of Natural Disasters

+This repository contains my DATA1001 (University of Sydney) research project, created using R and Quarto.
-This repository contains an academic research project exploring how climate change is accelerating and intensifying natural disasters across the globe.
+The project investigates how climate change contributes to the increased frequency and intensity of natural disasters globally.
-The report examines scientific data, published literature, and climate models to understand emerging patterns in extreme weather events.

 ## 📘 Project Overview

-The research focuses on:
+This analysis explores:

+Rising global temperatures and their link to extreme events

-How rising global temperatures influence floods, cyclones, droughts, and wildfires
+Trends in floods, cyclones, droughts, and wildfires

-IPCC-supported evidence of disaster escalation

-Long-term environmental, economic, and social impacts
+Scientific reasoning supported by IPCC findings

+Environmental, social, and economic consequences

-The need for adaptive strategies and climate-resilient infrastructure
+The need for climate adaptation and resilience

+The project was developed using Quarto (QMD) in R, and exported into:

+.qmd source file

+.html rendered report

+.pdf formatted report

+All three formats are included in this repository.

 ## 🧠 Key Learnings

-Relationship between greenhouse gas emissions and disaster severity

-Role of climate models in predicting extreme events

-Evidence-based environmental analysis
+How climate variables influence natural disaster intensity

+Analytical and scientific writing aligned with academic expectations

-Academic writing and structured research communication
+Experience using R, Quarto, and structured research workflows

+Improved skills in environmental research, data reasoning, and report formatting

-## 🛠 Skills Demonstrated
+## 🛠 Tools & Technologies

+R

+Quarto (.qmd)

+HTML Rendering

+PDF/LaTeX Output

+Scientific Research + Report Writing

+## 🎓 Course Information

+Course: DATA1001 – Foundations of Data Science

+Institution: The University of Sydney

-Environmental Research
+Assessment Type: Research Project

-Academic Writing

-Data Interpretation

-Scientific Communication

-Analytical Thinking
+Semester: (add if you want)